MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 	2) diverse (if appropriate)
 - Experiment with tools/plugins to offload tasks difficult for LLMs (calculator, code execution, ...)
 - If prompts are well-engineered (work for some time on that): Spend quality time optimizing a pipeline / "chain"
-- If you feel confident that you maxed out prompting, consider SFT data collection + finetuning
+- If you feel confident that you optimized your prompts as much as possible, consider SFT data collection + finetuning
 - Expert / fragile / research zone: consider RM data collection, RLHF finetuning

 **Goal 2: Optimize costs to maintain performance**